Foxtel's two streaming services offer two very different viewing experiences. Let us break it down for you.

 Foxtel Play is good value for money – if it's right for you.
-If you’re happy with your set top box, there's really no reason to make the switch to Foxtel Play.
-However, if you are looking to upgrade to a Smart TV, or you’re looking to get Foxtel for the first time, and want to skip all the installation hassle, then Foxtel Play might be good choice.
+If you’re happy with your set-top box, there's really no reason to make the switch to Foxtel Play.
+However, if you are looking to upgrade to a Smart TV, or you’re looking to get Foxtel for the first time, and want to skip all the installation hassle, then Foxtel Play might be a good choice.

 We’ve compared some costs below – but don’t forget that if you need to buy a new device to get the most out of the service then you will need to factor in its cost, too.
 That’s of course if you weren’t going to buy it, anyway.

 Don’t forget data costs.
 This goes especially for mobile devices – but if you have a limited data plan at home or on your device the cost of your subscription could be much more than you expect.
 Do yourself a favour and double check your data allowance before you start to use the service.
 Excess data charges aren’t pretty.

 |How many channels||Build your own with genre packs (similar to the way regular Foxtel subscription works.)||It depends on your current Foxtel subscription – you will only be able to view channels you are already subscribed to.|

 |Monthly Cost||Build your own genre bundle; Docos, Lifestyle, Kids at $10 each and Drama and Pop at $15 each.||Free with a Foxtel subscription of any kind.|

 |Extras available?||Add premium packs on top: Sport for $25 and Movies for $20.|